wildjames/lfit_python/README.md

 }
 ```
 ***DO NOT USE YOUR PERSONAL EMAIL*** as the credentials are stored here in plaintext.
 Just make a new (gmail!) account fresh for this.

-### input.dat
-The input file needs a few parameters at a minimum.
-It's almost certainly easier to understand the structure by looking at the [example](test_data/mcmc_input.dat) file, so just look in there for the documentation.
-Similarly, the `wdparams` script needs an input configuration, and this [example](./wdinput.dat) is also given.

 ## Installation
 1. Install `lfit`, as per the instructions.